anxhelatopi/anxhelaa/docs/INCLUDE.md

-# INCLUDE: A Large Scale Dataset for Isolated Indian Sign Language Recognition
+# INCLUDE: A Large Scale Dataset for Isolated Albanian Sign Language Recognition

 Read more about our previous work, INCLUDE, <a href="https://ai4bharat.org/include-dataset" style="color:#0B87DA">here</a>